achaykovsky/NLP-reddit/README.md

 	You can see the improvement from bigrams sentences to trigrams sentences.
-	On the trigrams structure, some of the sentences have a little more sense, and sometimes they are even fully coherent.
+	On the trigrams structure, some of the sentences make a little more sense, and sometimes they are even fully coherent.
 	Of course, some of them are could be just the original sentences.

 	Note: Every randomized sentence is independent and doesn't rely on the sentence before it.